<> <> <> <>

 Jump to:

 Hair loss or thinning hair is a completely normal issue that can come about for a variety of reasons, predominantly as part of the ageing process.
-Despite the fact that around one in five people experiences some type of hair loss, there is still a lot of misinformation floating around.
+Despite the fact that around 1 in 5 people experience some type of hair loss, there is still a lot of misinformation floating around.

 So how can you tell if your hairline is actually receding or if you're just spending too much time fretting in the mirror?
 Is that bald spot real or imagined?
 (Either way, it's all good!)